Ukrainians feel the pinch as winter closes in

-KIEV (Reuters) - Every day, Yevgenia gets up before dawn to travel to the outskirts of the Ukrainian capital Kiev to sell five bottles of fresh milk from her village cows for around 66 U.S. cents a liter.
+KIEV, Dec 2 (Reuters) - Every day, Yevgenia gets up before dawn to travel to the outskirts of the Ukrainian capital Kiev to sell five bottles of fresh milk from her village cows for around 66 U.S. cents a litre.

 With a third of her state pension going on the gas bill, her family would not make ends meet without the food they grow themselves on a small plot.
 Vegetables have been packed into jars for the cold months.